prathimacode-hub/Awesome_Python_Scripts/GUIScripts/Mouse Pointer Co-ordinates Getter/README.md

 - ### A Mouse Pointer Co-ordinates Getter is an application created in python with tkinter gui.
 - ### In this application, user can get the x,y co-ordinates of his/her mouse pointer on the screen.
 - ### The co-ordinates will change accordingly as user moves the mouse.
-- ### Using this user will also be able to see what's the height and widht of his/her PC or Computer screen.
+- ### Using this user will also be able to see what's the height and width of his/her PC or Computer screen.

 ****